What Happens When A Car Hits You From Behind In New York?

 - Up to three years of lost wages, up to $2,000/month, if you are medically disabled as a result of injuries suffered in a car accident

 - Other accident-related expenses ($25/day for up to one year following the accident for such expenses as travel to and from medical treatment or assistance for chores at home that you are medically disabled from performing as a result of the accident

 You have 30 days from the date of the car accident in which to file a claim for benefits with your insurance provider.
 If you retain our firm to represent you in connection with your hit-in-rear car accident injuries, we will complete this form, the NF-2, on your behalf.

 Reaching a No-Fault Threshold to Sue the At-Fault Driver for Personal Injury

 In almost all cases, a rear-end collision is found to be the fault of the trailing vehicle, not the leading vehicle.

 Because New York is a no-fault state, you would first turn to your insurance company for payment of your medical costs, etc.

-If you want to pursue legal action against the driver who rear-ended your vehicle, demanding recovery of damages beyond what your insurance company has paid in the form of No-Fault Benefits, you will need to prove that you have sustained a level of injury that meets what is referred to as the no-fault threshold.
+If you want to pursue legal action against the driver who rear-ended your vehicle, demanding recovery of damages beyond what your insurance company has paid, you will need to reach—and prove that you have reached— a no-fault threshold.